 She obviously did not see—and did not know—what he did.

 She hugged her bent legs gingerly around her still frame when she saw him closing the small distance between them.
-He noticed that she was wearing a red dress, her hair was silky black, and if he looked carefully, he could see the implications of the blue and purple tints between the locks, matching the exact color of her eyes.
-She was only two or three years younger than him.
+He noticed that she was wearing a red dress, her hair was silky black, eyes blue, skin a dark golden color.
+She looked like she could be his age.

 She didn't move an inch when he towered over her.
 She did nothing but stare at him as he knelt on the floor before her.
 And smirked.